WRTeam-in/common_app_doc/docs/GeneralSettings/firebase-billing.md

 ## 🔼 Upgrade from the Firebase Spark Plan to the Blaze Plan
 :::note
-Regarding Firebase OTP setup — if you've already set up billing for Firebase OTP previously, there's no need to repeat that step.
-Please ensure that your billing account is linked to your app project.
+Regarding Firebase OTP setup — if you've already set up Blaze plan for Firebase OTP previously, there's no need to repeat steps 1 to 3. <br />Please also ensure that your billing account is linked to your app project.
 If it isn't, kindly follow these steps (1 to 3 points).
 :::

-1. Log in to the Firebase Console.
-In the lower left, you will see that your project is listed on the Spark plan.
+1. Log in to the [Firebase Console](https://console.firebase.google.com/u/0/).
+    - Open your project in the Firebase Console.
+    - In the bottom left, you will see that your project is listed on the Spark plan.
 Click the upgrade button.
+    - Click the upgrade button.

 ![firebaseBilling](../../static/img/firebaseBilling/firebaseBilling1.png)

 2. Select the Blaze plan.